About the Wine Guy

 Greetings fellow wine lovers!

-I’m a lifetime resident of Washington whose interest in wines began in the early 1980’s as Northwest wines began their rise in popularity.
-I’ve traveled extensively to wineries in the Pacific Northwest and Eastern British Columbia and attended a number of wine festivals – including the Tri-Cities Wine Festival in Eastern Washington for the last 28 years.
+I’m a lifetime resident of Washington whose interest in wines began in the early 1980’s as Northwest wines also began their rise in popularity.
+I’ve traveled extensively to wineries in the Pacific Northwest, attended countless wine festivals, and judged a number of competitions, including the Great Northwest Wine 2021 Platinum Awards.

 Dan Radil